danderflieger/aoa_3d_models/README.md

-# aoa_3d_models
+# AoA 3D Models (Solidworks and 3mf files)
-This is a repository for 3D printable parts (Solidworks parts &amp; assemblies as well as 3MF/STL files)
+This is a repository for 3D printable parts (Solidworks parts &amp; assemblies as well as 3MF files).
+You can edit the Solidworks files, if you like.
+And if you just want to print the parts, just load the 3MF files into your 3D Slicer software.
+I like Ultimaker Cura (https://ultimaker.com/software/ultimaker-cura), but any slicer software that can interpret 3MF files will probably work.

 # Disclaimer:
 By using this Angle of Attack Sensor (sensor) and/or Angle of Attack Indicator software (indicator), you agree with the following: